 I was first licensed in 1989 and have held an Extra class license since 1990.
 I also hold General Radiotelephone and 2nd Class Radiotelegraph commercial operators licenses (with radar endorsements) and do some engineering consulting work as time allows.
 I'm currently working on a PhD in Physical Chemistry and have a fascination with heavy and super heavy elements and their synthesis.

-Primary transmit antenna for 630-meters is an 80 foot tall motorized variometer-tuned vertical with 300 foot top loading wire over 130 - 100-ft radials.
+Primary transmit antenna for 630-meters is an 80 foot tall vertical with 300 foot top loading wire over 130 - 100-ft radials.
+The vertical is resonated by a motorized variometer controlled from within the ham shack.
 A matching network is in place to allow the system to also be used on 160-meters.
 I use dipoles for 10m-80m.
 Antenna base current monitoring of the 630-meter vertical is done remotely from the hamshack.
-Short beverages in popular directions, K9AY Terminated loops, and coaxial shielded loops are used as low band receive antennas.
+Short beverages in popular directions, K9AY Terminated loops, multiturn resonant loops and coaxial shielded loops are used as low band receive antennas.

 I enjoy MF and LF propagation research and have spent a significant amount of time playing with WSPR, an automated beacon system on steroids.
 Learn more at http://wsprnet.org/drupal/

 I recently went back to paper logs for everyday QSO's.
 Its just more enjoyable for me to be able to thumb through those logs and review contacts.
 I still use electronic logging for contests and even transcribe the paper log to electronic logs if I or someone else need an LoTW QSL.
 I still prefer getting snail mail QSL cards.
 Its an amazing feeling of accomplishment when you go to the mail box and that card is there from some far off place.
 Its also the final courtesy for any QSO.